 We need to ensure that the Town Centre has:

-The draft Strategy was developed with the help of specialist urban design and transport consultants, and guided by a Reference Group that includes community groups, businesses, developers, Enterprise North Canterbury, the Rangiora-Ashley Community Board and Council members.
-Through three ‘Inquiry by Design’ workshops, this group shaped and refined the concepts presented in this document.
+This strategy was developed with the help of specialist urban design and transport consultants, and guided by a Reference Group that includes community groups, businesses, developers, Enterprise North Canterbury, the Rangiora-Ashley Community Board and Council members.